apollographql/apollo/docs/source/tutorial/resolvers.md

 ...
 ```

 Let's test the cursor-based pagination we just implemented.
-Go ahead and run your GraphQL server, write a `launches` query in GraphQL Playground and pass a `pageSize` value of 3.
+Go ahead and run your GraphQL server, write a `launches` query in GraphQL Playground with a `pageSize` value of 3 passed as an argument and hit the Play button.

 The response should look like the paginated data shown below: